 Identifying Feral Hogs

-spotted, while peccaries tend to be dark gray with a whitish band of hair
+other colors or spotted, while peccaries tend to be dark gray with a whitish band of hair that extends from

 Consequences of an Incorrect Identification